scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 highlighting the role of Devito operators in a seismic inversion context.
 Both CFD examples are based in part on tutorials from the introductory blog "CFD Python: 12 steps to Navier-Stokes"[#]_ by the Lorena A. Barba group.
-It is important to note that the examples used in this section have been chosen for their relative simplicity in order to concisely demonstrate the capabilities and API features of Devito.
+We have chosen the examples in this section for their relative simplicity to concisely illustrate the capabilities and API features of Devito.
 For a more complete discussion on numerical methods for fluid flows please refer to [Peiro05]_.

 .. [#] http://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/